At a Glance

 - In general, did the labels help you quickly and easily locate the information you wanted?

-Once the participants complete your test, you can see the results in your Dashboard, just as any UserTesting test, and watch videos of participants completing the tree test.
+Once the contributors complete your test, you can see the results in your Dashboard, just as any UserTesting test, and watch videos of contributors completing the tree test.

 Click View Tree Testing Results to view the quantitative results of your test within the tree testing app (i.e. where you initially created the tree).